Can Certain Spices Help Manage Inflammation?

 Chronic low-grade inflammation has been linked to the development of many age-related health conditions, including Alzheimer’s disease.
 Although this process may be barely noticeable, there are things you can do to prevent or delay health issues related to inflammation.
 In the case of Alzheimer’s, making good choices in diet, exercise and lifestyle can all reduce the risk.
 Consuming natural anti-inflammatories is also a good move, especially turmeric and ginger.

 Turmeric has excellent anti-inflammatory properties, and is a component of the Dr. Weil-recommended anti-inflammatory diet and Anti-Inflammatory Food Pyramid.
 The principal ingredient in mild yellow prepared mustard and in curry, turmeric may have a specific preventive effect against Alzheimer’s disease (it has been shown to prevent amyloid plaque formation in animals) and may reduce the risk of many types of cancer as well.
 You can find turmeric products in health food stores, but many are preparations of curcumin, which is only one of the active components.

-You can also drink turmeric tea, to increase your intake.
+You can also drink one of my all-time favorites, turmeric tea, to increase your intake.